-Inactive - Inactive means the status of a candidate's awarded credential or certification that is no longer active; however, remains eligible for renewal.
+CC Facility Handbook 1.2 Inactive - Inactive means the status of a candidate's awarded credential or certification that is no longer active; however, remains eligible for renewal.

-Indoor Recreational Children's Center - Indoor recreational children's center means an indoor commercial facility which is established for the primary purpose of entertaining children in a planned fitness environment through equipment, games, and activities in conjunction with food service and which provides child care for a particular child no more than four (4) hours on any one day.
-An indoor recreational children's center must be licensed as a children's center under Licensing Regulations, but is exempt from the minimum outdoor-square-footage-per-child requirement specified, if the indoor recreational children's center has, at a minimum, 3,000 square feet of usable indoor floor space.

-CC Facility Handbook 1.2 Initial Screening means a full Level 2 screening which must include, at a minimum, Federal Bureau of Investigation (FBI) and Florida Department of Law Enforcement (FDLE) checks, a search of the criminal history records, sexual predator and sexual offender registry, and child abuse and neglect registry of any state in which the applicant is currently residing or has resided in during the preceding five years.

-Infant - In a children's center, the term infant means a child from two (2) months to two (2) years.
-For teen parenting child care programs, the term "infant" is defined as a child from birth to two (2) years of age.

-International Association of Continuing Education and Training (IACET) is a non-profit Organization who is recognized by the American National Standards Institute as a standard Setting organization for continuing education and training.
+- Ch 402.302(10) Indoor Recreational Children's Center Indoor recreational children's center means an indoor commercial facility which is established for the primary purpose of entertaining children in a planned fitness environment through equipment, games, and activities in conjunction with food service and which provides child care for a particular child no more than four (4) hours on any one day.
+An indoor recreational children's center must be licensed as a children's center under Licensing Regulations, but is exempt from the minimum outdoor-square-footage-per-child requirement specified, if the indoor recreational children's center has, at a minimum, 3,000 square feet of usable indoor floor space. - CC Facility Handbook 1.2 Initial Screening means a full Level 2 screening which must include, at a minimum, Federal Bureau of Investigation (FBI) and Florida Department of Law Enforcement (FDLE) checks, a search of the criminal history records, sexual predator and sexual offender registry, and child abuse and neglect registry of any state in which the applicant is currently residing or has resided in during the preceding five years. - 9/21/87 Infant In a children's center, the term infant means a child from two (2) months to two (2) years.
+For teen parenting child care programs, the term "infant" is defined as a child from birth to two (2) years of age. - CC Facility Handbook 1.2 International Association of Continuing Education and Training (IACET) is an accreditation that is recognized by the American National Standards Institute as a standard setting organization for continuing education and training. - Ch 61-2681 License Board License Board means Pinellas County License Board for Children's Centers and Family Day Care Homes, a special district established by Chapter 61-2681, Amended by Chapter 70-893, 2007-277_Laws of Florida. - 8/3/05 Licensing Regulations Licensing Regulations means Licensing Regulations Governing Pinellas County Children's Centers. - Ch 61 S.2.(9) Maintenance Staff Maintenance staff means all persons engaged by any children's center, full or part time, in preparation of food, cleaning, janitor service, chauffeuring, or non-supervisory assistance with children. - CC Facility Handbook 1.2 National Early Childhood Credential (NECC) - pursuant to s.

-Ch 61-2681

-License Board - License Board means Pinellas County License Board for Children's Centers and Family Day Care Homes, a special district established by Chapter 61-2681, Amended by Chapter 70-893, 2007-277 Laws of Florida.

-Licensing Regulations - Licensing Regulations means Licensing Regulations Governing Pinellas County Children's Centers.

-Maintenance Staff - Maintenance staff means all persons engaged by any children's center, full or part time, in preparation of food, cleaning, janitor service, chauffeuring, or non-supervisory assistance with children.

-National Early Childhood Credential (NECC) - pursuant to s.
 402.305(3)(c), F.S. is an early childhood credential approved by the Department and recognized by licensing authorities in at least five (5) states that incorporates 120 hours of early childhood instruction, 480 contact hours with children ages birth through eight (8) and includes at last two (2) methods of formal assessment.
 This includes the Child Development Associate (CDA) credential issued by the Council for Professional Recognition in Washington, DC.
 A National Early Childhood Credential renewal must meet or exceed the renewal requirements for the Florida Child Care Professional Credential.
 If they renewal requirements do not meet or exceed the FCCPC renewal requirements, individuals will be required to completed an FCCPC renewal.
 A list of approved and recognized NECC programs may be obtained on the Department of Children and Family Services' website at www.myflorida.com/childcare.